trsqxyz/banvox/watchMeDance/Love Strong feat. Layars.md

 oh huh

 Love strong
-Our loe is strnger
+Our love is strnger
 Hold on
 hold a little longer
 We can make it out the other side
-Belive in me and together we'll rise like a
+Believe in me and together we'll rise like a
 Love strong
 Our loce is stronger
 Hold on Hole a little longer
 We can make it ouot the other side
-Bleave in me and together we'll rise
+Blieve in me and together we'll rise

 Got a feeling as I look from my shoulder
 Don't know where it came from